truongsonghiep/journey-to-the-west/chapter-069.md

 water, the fishes who drink it will turn into dragons.
 If I leave my urine in the mountain, the grasses there will change into divine agaric, to be picked by immortal lads as their plants of longevity.
-How could I be willing to part with it so lightly in this world of dust?”
+How could I be willing to part with it so lightly in this world of dust?"*
 “Brother,"* said Pilgrim, *"do be careful with what you say.
 This is a kingdom in the West, not just any worldly region.
 You are not parting with it lightly either.
 As the proverb says, „Many pelts are needed for a coat.‟ We need your help to cure the king's illness.
 If he is healed, all of us will share the glory.
-Otherwise, I fear we may not be able to leave this place in peace."* Only then did the horse reply, *"Wait for it!”
-Look at him!
+Otherwise, I fear we may not be able to leave this place in peace."* Only then did the horse reply, *"Wait for it!"* Look at him!
 His front legs lunged forward while he squatted somewhat with his hind ones, and he clenched his teeth so hard that they ground together noisily.
 All he could squeeze out after all these efforts were a few drops before he stood straight up once more.
-“This wretch!” said Eight Rules. *"IEven if it‟s potable gold, he can certainly piss a little bit more!”
-When Pilgrim saw that they had received slightly less than half a flask already, he said, *"It‟s enough!
+“This wretch!"* said Eight Rules. *"IEven if it‟s potable gold, he can certainly piss a little bit more!"* When Pilgrim saw that they had received slightly less than half a flask already, he said, *"It‟s enough!
 It‟s enough.
 Take it away."* Sha Monk was delighted.
 The three of them went back into the hall, where they mixed the horse urine into the other medicines.
 They then kneaded the paste into three large pills. *"IBrothers,"* said Pilgrim, *"they‟re too big."*
-“No more than the size of a walnut,"* said Eight Rules. *"IIf I‟m going to take them, they won‟t be enough for a mouthful!”
+“No more than the size of a walnut,"* said Eight Rules. *"IIf I‟m going to take them, they won‟t be enough for a mouthful!"*
 They stored the pills in a small box before they all retired, still fully dressed.
 904
 904